-Hotel Management and Hospitality are considered one of the fastest-growing industry that is constantly evolving and changing.
-Tourism Management is one of its major courses that is popular among Malaysian students.
+Hotel Management and Hospitality is considered one of the fastest-growing industry that is constantly evolving and changing, and Tourism Management is one of its major courses that is popular among Malaysian students.

-You can find most of the local universities offering this course with different specialisations, so you can easily look up on the internet some of the best institutions that offer a diploma and degree in Hospitality and Tourism Management.
+You can find most of the local universities offering this course with different specialisations, so you can easily look up on the internet for some of the best institutions that offer a relevant diploma or degree.

-Despite the fact that political and economic uncertainties, the industry has shown little signs of slowing signs employing more people every year.
-It is for those who seek to see the world with a strong will to serve.
+Despite political and economic uncertainties, the industry has shown little signs of slowing down.

-By working in the field, you will have a chance to have a rewarding career in limitless locations and making unforgettable experiences.
+By working in the field, you will have a rewarding career in different countries and a chance to make unforgettable memories.

-The guide below details why you should and where to study Tourism Management in Malaysia.
+The guide below contains details of the Tourism Management programme in Malaysia.

-But first, you need to know that the Tourism Management sector is made of different specialisation areas.
-It includes one of the following fields as below:
+But first, you need to know that the sector is made of different specialisation areas such as: